XinwenCheng/XinwenCheng/README.md

 - [Dynamic Ideas (coming soon)](https://dynamicideas.ai): The official website presents all of my indie hacking software products and services.
 - [Clear My List](https://clearmylist.io): The next-generation personal time management solution.
-- [News on Kindle (coming soon)](https://newsonkindle.info): The best way to read news on your Kindle.
+- [News on Kindle](https://newsonkindle.info): The easiest way to read news on your Kindle.

 ## :hammer_and_wrench: Current Tech Stack